c-git/bazooka-bot/README.md

 - [ ] Send a status messages when it connects (including the version)
 - [x] Change results (vote counts and leader board) to (embeds)[https://docs.rs/poise/latest/poise/serenity_prelude/struct.CreateMessage.html#examples]
 - [ ] Add ability for owner to download the data files to facilitate testing before uploading a version
+- [ ] Make reset a 2 stage process with a confirmation
+- [ ] Add a permission that can be used as a default_permission to tell slash commands just not to show if a user doesn't have it instead of returning a no permissions message